Ginger Sesame Tofu Chopped Salad - Supper With Michelle

 Instructions

-• Place all ingredients for the dressing along with 1 tablespoon of water in a high-speed blender and blend until smooth.
-Store in an air-tight container for 2 to 3 days in the fridge.
+• Meanwhile, combine all of the ingredients for the dressing along with 1 tablespoon of water in the base of a high-speed blender and blend until smooth, about 15 seconds.
+Taste and add more salt, if needed.
+Store in an air-tight container for up to 2 to 3 days in the fridge.

-• Assemble the ingredients for your salad in a serving bowl or platter.
-Add your toppings, tofu, and dressing and enjoy!
+• Arrange the ingredients for the salad in a large serving bowl or platter, all pretty like.
+Add the tofu and drizzle with the dressing.
+Top with additional toppings, if using and enjoy!